 The Santa Fe is probably one of the more controversial information in the said official release.
 Hyundai marked its 2021 Santa Fe as getting "product enhancement," which kind of a vague phrasing for a vehicle to get a heavily-revamped facelift.

 Take note that the Santa Fe already gets a refreshed model outside the U.S. The facelifted crossover now rides on a new platform and carries a bold design marked mainly by its huge grille and Palisade-like DRLs.
 It also gets a 265-horsepower PHEV version in Europe, but we have yet to see if that will enter the US market as well.

 In any case, the Santa Fe is already due for a facelift, so we'll more likely see the global-spec model in America soon.
 All we're waiting for is an official release.

-Now, how about the Hyundai Venue?
+Now, how about the Hyundai Venue, which we recently named one of the best SUVs for 2021?
 The pint-sized crossover will be dropping the six-speed manual transmission and steel wheels on the base SE trim.
 Other items included in the Convenience Package and standard on the top-spec Denim trim are now standard with the SEL.
 The only thing that separates the Denim trim from the SEL is the exclusive Denim color with white roof.